dmbarbour/glas/docs/GlasProg.md

 In glas systems, I want tail calls to be a robust, checked optimization.
 Annotations can indicate that calls are expected to be tail calls.
 Further, I hope to encourage tail calls as the default form of recursion, as it greatly simplifies compilation.

 Even if all recursion is tail calls, we can model dynamic stacks in terms of registers containing list values.
 Performance in this case might be mitigated by preallocation of a list buffer for in-place update and use as a stack.
 This could be supported through annotations or accelerators.

-### Lenses, Cursors, Zippers, and Indices

-It seems convenient to support something like 'logical' registers that index other registers, e.g. a register representing an element or slice of an array.
-Logically, this is essentially a translation.

-This might benefit from a primitive notion of indexing of glas data.
-Or, perhaps, we can simply ensure a translation model is extensible to eventually support indexing.

 ### Algebraic Effects and Handlers and Stack Objects